MaxMLgh/YOLO_tutorial/README.md

 You can run detection on:
 - images and videos from your pc/laptop
 - directly from camera
-- from most of images on the web just by passing the link of them.
+- from most of the images on the web just by passing the link of them.

-You can comapre 4 algorithms on different input sizes(320, 416(most popular), 620, any integer multiple of 32):
+You can compare 4 algorithms on different input sizes(320, 416(most popular), 620, any integer multiple of 32):
 - Yolov3
 - Yolov3-tiny
 - Yolov4